FLIR/conservator-cli/docs/usage/upload_script.rst

       ├── upload.csv
       └── upload.json

 If you want to skip uploading a row, simply comment it out by adding a ``#`` at the start of the line.
+The following table describes the fields used in the ``upload.csv`` file:

  +----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
  | Column Name          | Description                                                                                                                                                                            |